-11 Now I will say in fairness to the Turks, a lot of their 12 anger and unhappiness and some of the reason that they have denied us access is because their view of what is going on 13 14 in Syria, with which they share a very long border, is that 15 President Assad must go and that the U.S. is not doing 16 enough to try and promote the departure of President Assad.
-17 And it is their belief, and I think there is some merit in it, that you cannot just take on the problem in Syria by 18 19 only taking on ISIL.
-Because as long as Assad is there, he 20 is generating more recruitment and more support for ISIL 21 with his assault on the Syrian people, use of barrel bombs, 22 chlorine, et cetera.
+Now I will say in fairness to the Turks, a lot of their anger and unhappiness and some of the reason that they have denied us access is because their view of what is going on in Syria, with which they share a very long border, is that President Bashar al-Assad must go and that the United States is not doing enough to try and promote the departure of President Assad.
+It is their belief, and I think there is some merit in it, that you cannot just take on the problem in Syria by only taking on ISIL.
+Because as long as Assad is there, he is generating more recruitment and more support for ISIL with his assault on the Syrian people, use of barrel bombs, chlorine, et cetera.

-And I think that is a very large part of the Turkish frustration that has led them to deny us use of Incirlik, to not cooperate with us on CSAR, and things like that.
+I think that is a very large part of the Turkish frustration that has led them to deny us use of Incirlik, to not cooperate with us on combat search and rescue, and things like that.
 I am not saying that is an excuse, by the way.
-Because I think, you know, allies have disagreements, they don't then say we are not going to help you rescue your downed pilots.
+Because I think allies have disagreements, they don't then say we are not going to help you rescue your downed pilots.
 So I think that is not an excuse for Turkey's behavior in this instance, but just an explanation.

-6 The broader point, though, on allies and partnerships that I think we have to wrestle with is we are at a junction 7 8 because of where we are in our own budget and because the 9 international order is fraying so badly, where we need our 10 allies, our treaty allies in Asia and in Europe, but also 11 our partners who are parts of special relationships, who may 12 not be formally allies but clearly are partnered with us in various efforts in the Middle East, like Israel, like the 13 14 Kingdom of Saudi Arabia, United Arab Emirates, et cetera.
+The broader point, though, on allies and partnerships that I think we have to wrestle with is we are at a junction because of where we are in our own budget and because the international order is fraying so badly, where we need our allies, our treaty allies in Asia and in Europe, but also our partners who are parts of special relationships, who may not be formally allies but clearly are partnered with us in various efforts in the Middle East, like Israel, like the Kingdom of Saudi Arabia, United Arab Emirates, et cetera.

 In most cases, however, our allies are spending less and less and less on defense themselves, and so they have less and less capability for us to draw on.
-And that is a sort of paradox.
+That is a sort of paradox.

-I think one -- I mean, it is a little bit beyond the work of our panel, but I do think one of the things we need to think about more is actually being much more forthright with our allies about where we want them to spend their money on defense and developing capabilities that will complement, supplement ours, replace areas where we may have less capabilities, so that there is a better division of

-1 labor between us and our allies.
-I think that is true in 2 both Europe and in East Asia, as you see defense-spending 3 declining in most of those countries.
-We need to do that so 4 that we don't have them wasting money and not being able to 5 be there when we need them.
+I think one-I mean, it is a little bit beyond the work of our panel, but I do think one of the things we need to think about more is actually being much more forthright with our allies about where we want them to spend their money on defense and developing capabilities that will complement, supplement ours, replace areas where we may have less capabilities, so that there is a better division of labor between us and our allies.
+I think that is true in both Europe and in East Asia, as you see defense-spending declining in most of those countries.
+We need to do that so that we don't have them wasting money and not being able to be there when we need them.

-6 Chairman McCain: Senator Donnelly?

-7 Senator Donnelly: Thank you, Mr. Chairman.
+Chairman McCain.
+Senator Donnelly?
+Senator Donnelly.
+Thank you, Mr. Chairman.

-8 Thank you both for being here.
+Thank you both for being here.

-9 When you look at Syria and you look at ISIS, what would 10 be your recommendation as to the next step for the coalition 11 to take to move ISIS out of Syria?
+When you look at Syria and you look at ISIS, what would be your recommendation as to the next step for the coalition to take to move ISIS out of Syria?

 We are making progress in Iraq.
 Do you wait in Syria until Iraq is done, or do you begin to take action right now to move them out, and does that action also include Assad?

-Ambassador Edelman: I can answer that.
+Ambassador Edelman.
+I can answer that.
 This is again something that the panel, Senator Donnelly, did not look at.

-Senator Donnelly: I understand.
+Senator DONNELLY.
+I understand.
 But this is also about global strategy and national security.